jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (b) prescribe specific fees or levies for specific purposes:
   (c) prescribe a scale of fees or levies or a rate based on the time involved in carrying out the work or services:
   (d) provide for the refund or waiver of any fee or levy by the Minister or the Director-General, in whole or in part, in any specified case or class of cases.
-(3) Regulations made under this section may apply to all conservation areas, conservation areas of a specified class or description, or any specified conservation area or conservation areas or any specified part of any conservation area.
+(3) Regulations made under this section that relate to a conservation area may apply to all conservation areas, conservation areas of a specified class or description, or any specified conservation area or conservation areas or any specified part of any conservation area.
 (4) For the purposes of this section, the term conservation organisation includes the New Zealand Conservation Authority, any Conservation Board, the New Zealand Fish and Game Council, and any Fish and Game Council.

 ### 48AA Regulations prescribing time limits for applications for concessions